xxcosita3czxx/xxcosita3czxx/README.md

 - 👋 Hi, I’m @xxcosita3czxx
 - 👀 I’m interested in Software dev and working with computer OS
 - 🌱 I’m currently learning How the fuck fix my comp
-- 💞️ I’m looking to collaborate on IT
 - 📫 How to reach me: Discord: cosita3cz#2095

 <!---